digi-ron/AU-Falcon-SPUD-Project/README.md

 # AU-Falcon-SPUD-Project
-A collation of notes and information about the AU Falcon, collated while working on an Amaretto Gold Series 1 Forte, nicknamed "SPUD" because it looks like a potato
+A collation of notes and information about the AU Falcon, collated while working on an Amaretto Gold Series 1 Forte, nicknamed "SPUD" because it looks like a potato.

+> NOTE: The information here is *most* accurate for the MY 1999 S1 Ford Falcon Forte Sedan, but as much information as possible has been added for other variants

 ![Side by side comparison: spud (left) VS. SPUD (right)](./side-by-side.jpg)
 > "artists" rendition of car (left) and photo of car (right)